Can collagen boost your immune system? Better yet, is it possible that collagen can aid in keeping skin conditions and other flare-ups to a minimum?

 Although there are 29 identified types of collagen in our bodies, collagen supplements for the most part deal with only types I, II, and III because most of the other types of collagen play supportive roles to type I collagen.

-When considering collagen supplements, keep in mind which aspect of your body you would like to focus on.
+When considering collagen supplements to boost your immune system, keep in mind that other aspects of your body will also be enhanced.
 For example:

 - Over 90% of your body’s type I collagen are fibers that allow tissue, hair, nails, and skin to bend or stretch without breaking.